tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

  * ISP assigning different QOS profiles to target services,

- * Enterprise firewalls blocking web sites not deemed appropriate for work,
+ * Enterprise firewalls blocking web sites not deemed appropriate for work, or

  * Enterprise firewalls exempting specific web sites from MITM inspection, such as healthcare or financial sites for which inspection would